manivannan-mathiazhagan/TLF_Packager_CLI/README.md

 python pack_pdfs_with_toc.py "<input_folder_path>" "<output_file_name.pdf>" [TOC_TITLE:Y/N]
 TOC_TITLE: Y adds "Table of Contents" line at the top of the TOC, N omits it (default is Y).

+---

-🗂️ How the Scripts Work
+# 🗂️ How the Scripts Work

-Title Extraction:
+## Title Extraction
-The scripts extract the first line containing Listing/Table/Figure (Title line 1), plus up to two subsequent lines, to use as PDF bookmark and TOC text.
+- The scripts extract the first line containing Listing/Table/Figure (Title line 1), plus up to two subsequent lines.
+- This extracted text is used for both PDF bookmarks and Table of Contents (TOC) entries.

-TOC Generation:
+## TOC Generation
-The scripts automatically paginate the TOC and insert clickable links to each output section.
+- The scripts automatically paginate the TOC based on content length.

-Bookmarks:
+- Clickable links are inserted in the TOC, allowing direct navigation to each output section in the PDF.

+## Bookmarks
-Bookmarks are created at the beginning of each merged output for easy navigation.
+- Bookmarks are created at the beginning of each merged output, enabling quick navigation throughout the final PDF.

-File Handling:
+## File Handling
-For RTF input, temporary PDFs are optionally deleted after merging.
+- For RTF input, temporary PDFs generated during conversion are optionally deleted after merging to save space and maintain folder cleanliness.

+---

-💻 Requirements
+# 💻 Requirements

-SAS (tested with SAS 9.4)
+- **SAS** (tested with SAS 9.4)

-Python 3+ (with PyMuPDF installed: pip install pymupdf)
+- **Python 3+** (with [PyMuPDF](https://pymupdf.readthedocs.io/en/latest/) installed: `pip install pymupdf`)

-LibreOffice (for RTF conversion; required by pack_rtfs_with_toc.py)
+- **LibreOffice** (for RTF conversion; required by `pack_rtfs_with_toc.py`)

-OS: Windows or Mac (uses system commands)
+- **OS:** Windows or Mac (scripts use system calls for automation)

-Note:
-The macro and scripts are located under GLIB\macros\Unvalidated.
-Please ensure you take an SVN UPDATE to access the latest version.
+---